SAFE-SQL: Self-Augmented In-Context Learning with Fine-grained Example Selection for Text-to-SQL: Experiment

 \subsection{Experimental Setup}

-For our experiments, we employ six models for comparison purposes: GPT-4o~\cite{hurst2024gpt}, GPT-4o-mini~\cite{hurst2024gpt}, GPT-4~\cite{achiam2023gpt}, Llama-3.1-8B-Instruct~\cite{dubey2024llama}, Deepseek-coder-6.7b-instruct~\cite{guo2024deepseek}, Qwen2.5-7B-Instruct~\cite{yang2024qwen2}, and starcoder2-7b~\cite{lozhkov2024starcoder}.
-The evaluation is conducted on the Spider~\cite{spider} dev dataset, which is a widely used benchmark for Text-to-SQL systems.
-The Spider dev set is a large-scale, cross-domain benchmark specifically designed to assess the generalization capabilities of Text-to-SQL models.
-It contains 7,000 training samples covering 166 databases in various domains and 1,034 evaluation samples from 20 databases.
-Our analysis parts conduct with gpt-4o-2024-08-06 version model.
+For our experiments, we employ six models for comparison purposes: GPT-4o~\cite{hurst2024gpt}, GPT-4o-mini~\cite{hurst2024gpt}, GPT-4~\cite{achiam2023gpt}, Llama-3.1-70B-Instruct~\cite{dubey2024llama}, Llama3.3-70B-Instruct~\cite{dubey2024llama}, Qwen2.5-72B~\cite{yang2024qwen2}, Gemma3-12b~\cite{gemma3}, and Gemma3-27b~\cite{gemma3}.
+The evaluation is conducted on the Spider dev dataset~\cite{spider} and the Bird dev dataset~\cite{bird_dataset}, which are widely used benchmarks for Text-to-SQL systems.
+The Spider dev set contains 7,000 training samples covering 166 databases in various domains and 1,034 evaluation samples from 20 databases, comprised of four difficulty levels.
+BIRD is a large cross-domain Text-to-SQL dataset with 12,751 question-SQL pairs across 95 databases.
+Since the test sets of both the Spider and BIRD datasets are only accessible through specific evaluation servers, we conduct our evaluation using their respective development sets.